PediatricOpenTargets/OpenPedCan-api/README.md

 Implementation action items:

-- Build data model into a Postgres database.
-Implement/refactor R functions to interact with the Postgres database.
-This will reduce RAM usage.
-This may reduce run time.
 - Add unit tests to R functions.
 - Send more informative response HTTP status code.
 Currently, all failures use status code 500.
-- Speed up docker image build process by specifying only required files in one or more `.dockerignore` files.

 Design action items: